informalsystems/testnets/docs/network-layout-spec.md

 ## Configuration

+This is an example configuration file to illustrate arbitrary usage of the proposed tool:

 ```yaml
 # A global identifier to apply across the entire test network.
 Will be added
 # to the `Group` tags on all created AWS resources.
 This identifier is included